profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 > https://docs.keyestudio.com/projects/ESP32S3_LCD154/en/latest/LCD154/LCD154.html <br/>
 > Ask anything, get answers on the go!
 This project can be a portable,
 > low-power AI assistant that works in real-time using just a single
-> ESP32-S3, a mic, and a speaker.
+> ESP32-S3, a Mic, Amp, & a Speaker.
 It can listens to your voice, processes
 > your questions through Google’s Gemini AI API, and responds with an
 > answer via tech-to-speech.